 These days the Imperial City of Hue is no longer what it was.
 Throughout time the buildings have suffered much damage and some of the grounds have become overgrown.
 The Forbidden City was never properly maintained and had issues with frequent termite infestations as well as typhoon damage.

 Though, during the American War is when the Imperial City suffered the majority of the damage which has left it how it stands today.
-When the American forces entered Vietnam in 1968 they ordered the city be retaken, due to the communist takeover techniques implemented by Nguyen dynasty to originally gain control of the land.
+When the American forces entered Vietnam in 1968 they ordered the city be retaken, due to the communist takeover techniques implemented by the Nguyen dynasty to originally gain control of the land.

 As a result, the Imperial City in Hue was badly bombed.
 Now only 20 of the 148 buildings which once stood on the grounds are still intact.
 Nevertheless, the restoration and reconstruction of the Imperial City of Hue is an ongoing task nowadays thanks to being recognized as a UNESCO World Heritage Site.

 My Experience Visiting The Imperial City

 I actually loved visiting the Imperial City in Hue.
 It was completely different from anything I had seen in South East Asia thanks to the Chinese-inspired architecture.
 Just be prepared to be walking around for a long time.
 The grounds are massive!
 We spent about three hours walking around and definitely could have spent longer if it was not so hot.

-I recommend visiting when it opens in the morning to avoid the unbearable heat, especially considering there is not actually that many shady spots within the Imperial City.
+I recommend visiting when it opens in the morning to avoid the unbearable heat, especially considering there are not actually that many shady spots within the Imperial City.
 Also, bring water and food with you.
 We went to purchase bottled water within the city walls at one of the little cafes and it was ridiculously overpriced, about $4.00 for a small bottle!